-In accordance with the CEQR Technical Manual, for locations in New York City undergoing CEQR review, $PM{2.5}$ concentration increments are compared to the de minimis criteria.
+In accordance with the CEQR Technical Manual, for locations in New York City undergoing CEQR review, PM{2.5} concentration increments are compared to the de minimis criteria.
 Increments of all other pollutants are compared with the NAAQS to evaluate the magnitude of the increments.
 Comparison to the NAAQS is based on total concentrations.

-(1) In accordance with the CEQR Technical Manual $PM{2.5}$ de minimis criteria is defined as: 24-hour average not to exceed more than half the difference between the background concentration and the 24-hour NAAQS; annual average not to exceed more than 0.3 μg/m3 at discrete receptor locations.
+$PM{2.5}$ de minimis criteria are defined as: 24-hour average not to exceed more than half the difference between the background concentration and the 24-hour NAAQS; annual average not to exceed more than 0.3 μg/m3 at discrete receptor locations.

-An asterisk indicates that NYC de minimis criteria are exceeded.
+An asterisk indicates that New York City de minimis criteria are exceeded.